 Easy Vegetable Lasagna

-Crisp-tender veggies mingle with a trio of creamy cheeses, layers of lasagna noodles, and hearty marinara in this perfect recipe for Easy Vegetable Lasagna.
+Tender veggies are mixed with a trio of creamy cheeses, layers of lasagna noodles, and hearty marinara in this perfect recipe for easy vegetable lasagna.
 Everyone will come back for seconds on this one!

 overhead shot of a square baking dish with vegetable lasagna cut in squares.